brettwooldridge/HikariCP/README.md

 still use *DataSource* properties to configure your driver and is in fact recommended over driver parameters specified in the URL itself.  *Default: none*

+:abc:``username``<br/>
+This property sets the default authentication username used when obtaining *Connections* from the underlying driver.
+Note that for DataSources this works in a very deterministic fashion by calling ``DataSource.getConnection(*username*, password)`` on the underlying DataSource.
+However, for Driver-based configurations, every driver is different.
+In the case of Driver-based, HikariCP will use this ``username`` property to set a ``user`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
+If this is not what you need, skip this method entirely and call ``addDataSourceProperty("username", ...)``, for example.
+*Default: none*

+:abc:``password``<br/>
+This property sets the default authentication password used when obtaining *Connections* from the underlying driver.
+Note that for DataSources this works in a very deterministic fashion by calling ``DataSource.getConnection(username, *password*)`` on the underlying DataSource.
+However, for Driver-based configurations, every driver is different.
+In the case of Driver-based, HikariCP will use this ``password`` property to set a ``password`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
+If this is not what you need, skip this method entirely and call ``addDataSourceProperty("pass", ...)``, for example.
+*Default: none*

 ##### Frequently used

 :white_check_mark:``autoCommit``<br/>